How are the iPads being used in the classrooms?

 How will SCS handle a lost or stolen iPad?

 A lost or stolen iPad is not covered by Applecare.
 The student’s family will be assessed for the full replacement cost and is responsible for a lost or stolen iPad.
 Only upon receipt of payment will another iPad will be issued.

 What happens when an iPad needs to be repaired?

 If an iPad needs to be repaired the student must bring their iPad to the technology department for an assessment to determine what repair is needed.
 Once an assessment has been made their parents will be notified and a loaner may be issued to the student based upon the expected repair time.

 Will there be internet filtering?

-Yes, on campus and during school hours.
-St. Cecelia School is in compliance of CIPA – Children Information Protection Act and all traffic within the school goes through mobile management filtering and security software.
-Please be aware that these security measures only take place on campus and during school hours.
-Any activity outside of these parameters is under parental control.
+Yes, there will be internet filtering on campus and during school hours.
+SCS is in compliance of CIPA – Children Information Protection Act and all traffic within the school goes through mobile management filtering and security software.
+Please be aware these security measures only take place on campus and during school hours.

 Will there be content monitoring?